ZalakHPanchal/LoanSubscriptionAnalyzer/README.md

     - splitting the dataset(70:30;70% in train and 30% in test)

-    - For the binary classification, the following linear and non-linear machine learning approaches were attempted: Decision Tree Classification, Logistic regression, Linear   Discriminative Analysis, K-nearest neighbor, Support Vector Machine(SVM and kernel-SVM).
+    - For the binary classification, the following linear and non-linear machine learning approaches were attempted: Decision Tree Classification, Logistic regression, Linear   Discriminative Analysis, K-nearest neighbour, Support Vector Machine(SVM and kernel-SVM).